-I live in a neighbourhood which is home to both seamstresses working in the remnants of Montreal’s textile industry and a community of artists who now occupy the empty spaces left behind by this disappearance.
+I live in a neighbourhood that is home to both seamstresses working in the remnants of Montreal’s textile industry and a community of artists who now occupy the empty spaces left behind by their disappearance.
 From them to me, from an endless repetition of gestures to a lonely esthetic act: the same walls, the same streets, the same geographical experience.
-Each of us, in our own parallel worlds, performs repetitive actions that have taken on a new meaning through the last century.
+Each of us, in our own parallel worlds, performs repetitive actions that have taken on a new meanings through the last century.
 The meaning of the gesture has shifted, creating and maintaining distinct visions of these parallel worlds.

 7 am.
 From the 12th floor, I look through the window.
-Montreal lies in front of my eyes.
+Montreal lies before my eyes.
 Closer, the wind skims the surface of forgotten puddles on top of the building I am staring at.
 Closer again, the same three women facing their sewing machine.
 I can’t take my eyes off them.

 5 pm.
 Them, again.
 Always, them.
 Always the same position.
 The neon lights have just been lit.